 - Refining Recycling Practices at the GA Dome – gives an overview of the Dome’s recycling history and future commitments.

-- Sustainability in ACTION at the Georgia Dome - explores avenues to refine the impressive GA Dome recycling practices to new dimension with specific focus on post-consumer food waste collection and on-site source-separated material for recycling.
+- Sustainability in ACTION at the Georgia Dome – explores avenues to refine the impressive GA Dome recycling practices to new dimensions with a specific focus on post-consumer food-waste collection and on-site source-separated material for recycling.

-- Remember: If it was easy, it would already be done! - provides a S-SMRT update and documents the first source separated materials bales from the GA Dome delivered to the Atlanta Penitentiary - the Source-Separated Materials Recycling Template recycling center, for re-baling into standard-sized bales.
+- Remember: If it was easy, it would already be done! – provides a Source-Separated Materials Recycling Template (S-SMRT) update and documents the first source-separated materials bales from the GA Dome delivered to the Atlanta Penitentiary, the S-SMRT recycling center, for re-baling into standard-sized bales.
 An exciting milestone in the template development!